-Based on the story by Luciano Vincenzoni, "Malena" is an unforgettable film.
+Based on the story by Luciano Vincenzoni, Malena is an unforgettable film.
 Directed by Giuseppe Tornatore, this critically acclaimed and award-winning Italian film is set in a small coastal Sicilian town.
-Malena is the town's beauty and her life choices are at the center of the film, but the story of Malena is narrated by a young boy who repeatedly fantasizes about the lovely Malena.
+Malena is the town's beauty and her life choices are at the center of the film, her story narrated by a young boy, who repeatedly fantasizes about the woman.
 This haunting film is both poignant and comical.
-It delights in human nature's good and bad traits.
+It delights with its depiction of human nature's good and bad traits.

 By J. A. Young

 Updated and edited by Francesca Bezzone, 09/04/2014